 Fascinated by the environment from a young age, Graham has worked with Greening Australia for over ten years.
 After studying environmental science and resource management, he worked with us to complete his honours degree which focused on the relationship between sheep and trees.
-On graduating he was employed by Greening Australia, and today works as our business unit leader overseeing several significant restoration projects in south east NSW.
+On graduating he was employed by Greening Australia, and today works as our Land and Restoration Lead in the capital region and in south east New South Wales.

-Graham is passionate about finding a middle ground for conservation and farming.
+Graham is passionate about finding a middle ground for restoration and farming.
 His proudest achievement is the key role he played in developing our Whole Of Paddock Rehabilitation (WOPR) initiative.

 Asked what his favourite Australian animal is, Graham replies, “The Gang-gang Cockatoo is really fun and charismatic.
 The male has a bright pink Elvis hairdo and they’re fun to watch.
 They are always misbehaving and hanging upside down, they epitomise the Aussie spirit.”